Dashboard Settings

 • Password—Enter a DN password for the user.

-• Enable Encryption—You must enable Encryption to secure the communication over the LDAP server.
-If encryption is enabled, a trusted root certificate has to be added.
+• Enable Encryption—You must enable Encryption to secure communication over the LDAP server.
+If encryption is enabled, a trusted root certificate must be added.
 For more information, see Adding Certificates.

 Attention